 - Name: The name of the attribute. - Category: The category to which the attribute belongs.
 Categories are defined by the Category element. - Type: Data type of the attribute. - Array: Whether the attribute is a collection. - Type Restriction: If you want to use a choice attribute or a choice group attribute in a rule, you can select a Type Restriction for the attribute.
 This is not a mandatory requirement, but it will help you in formulating the rule.
 For more information about creating and using type restrictions, see Section 13.19, "About Type Restrictions." - Inherited Value: The value, if any, that the Choice Group or Choice attribute has inherited from its parent. - Value: The value of the attribute.
 This value always overrides an inherited value. - Show in Decision Center: Select this option to make the attribute visible to business users in Decision Center.
-Deselect for internally used attributes. - Use for indexing: Select this option if you want to be able to look up the Choice by the attribute specified.
+Deselect for internally used attributes. - See also the Note about nulls and empty strings in Section 13.6.5, "Using Attributes for Analysis." - Use for indexing: Select this option if you want to be able to look up the Choice by the attribute specified.
 For example, assume you have a choice attribute called name.
 A static method is generated on the Choice Group called getChoiceWithName(String name).
 This method returns a choice.